-For a start there are the Fox racing shock absorbers which cost an arm and a leg, a reinforced chassis, rear disc brakes and bigger front discs, an off-road towbar, aggressive 33-inch BF Goodrich rubber, rated recovery points front and rear and a solid side step that looks strong enough to balance the car on, and the tweaked Terrain Management System which allows for terrain-based adjustment including Baja mode.
+For a start there are the Fox racing shock absorbers which cost an arm and a leg (I mean the shocks alone would cost you almost $13k), a reinforced chassis, rear disc brakes and bigger front discs, an off-road towbar, aggressive 33-inch BF Goodrich rubber, rated recovery points front and rear and a solid side step that looks strong enough to balance the car on, and then there’s the tweaked Terrain Management System which allows for terrain-based adjustment including Baja mode.
 There’s also a unique grille and Raptor badging around the outside.

 That’s all stuff that you can’t get from the aftermarket for this sort of premium over a regular Ranger Wildtrak.
 Sure, you can beef up your Ranger but it’ll just be that, a beefed up Ranger and not a Raptor.

 On the inside you get the regular Ranger Wildtrak interior but with tweaked front seats (eight-way power adjust driver’s seat) with blue contrast stitching, beefed up bolsters, unique headrest and embossed Raptor badging.
 There are magnesium paddle shifters on the steering wheel but if someone told you they were plastic you probably wouldn’t argue with them.